Scoofszlo/tk3u8/docs/issues.md

 You may encounter issues wherein the program will stop downloading, with a message saying `Finished downloading username-20250101_120015-original.mp4...` even if you didn't do anything.
 My guess is that it could be a source issue.
 If the user's live stream is unstable, `ffmpeg` may abrutply end the downloading of stream.
 That's the pattern that I have observed for some time, but I still need some confirmation for this one.

 This issue is outside the scope of this program, so fixing it is impossibe in my end.

+## `StreamDataNotFoundError` occurs

+The cause of this exception is not yet confirmed due to limited testing, but I suspect that this is due to live restrictions.
+To fix this, you have to supply `sessionid_ss` in your config file.
+To set this up, refer to this [guide](https://github.com/Scoofszlo/tk3u8/wiki/Configuration/#grabbing-and-setting-up-sessionid_ss-andor-tt_target_idc).